MichaelOdumosu57/crexi_take_home/docs/NOTES.md

 * made the header responsive
 * I noticed what host context was for and realized I didnt need overlayLoading component
 * refactored to remove overlayLoading component
+* I noticed that one of the layout actions kept dispatching, I checked in profile main to find a memory leak and went to apply singleton pattern against initLoadOnScrollBottomSub

 # Questions
 * I did development with a very different styling syntax how can I learn synatax standards